- Course Change Period

 A senior who incurs a failure in the first semester in a required major course may be dropped from the College at midyear.

 It is the policy of Williams College not to permit a student to remain in residence after it has become evident that they are either unable or unwilling to maintain reasonable standards of academic achievement.
 At the end of each term, the Committee on Academic Standing reviews all academic records that fail to meet the following minimum academic requirements:

-Students whose records fail to meet these minimum academic requirements or whose records otherwise fail to show adequate progress may receive an academic reminder, be placed on academic probation, or be required to resign.
+Students whose records fail to meet these minimum academic requirements or whose records otherwise fail to show adequate progress may be required to resign.

 Students who are required to resign from the College for academic reasons are normally not permitted to return for at least one year from the date of their resignation.
-A student who has been required to resign from the College may petition the Committee on Academic Standing through the Dean for reinstatement on two conditions only: all deficiencies must have been made up and a letter submitted to the Committee that offers convincing evidence that the student is ready and able to complete work toward a degree at Williams without further interruption.
+A student who has been required to resign from the College may petition the Committee on Academic Standing through the Office of the Dean of the College for reinstatement.
+That petition must include (1) evidence that the student has made up all course deficiencies, (2) a letter to the Committee providing convincing evidence that the student is ready and able to complete work toward a degree at Williams.

 When required to resign, students must vacate their rooms promptly.
 Financial aid students must also see the Director of Financial Aid before leaving to discuss loan repayment and renewal of aid in the event of readmission.

 Students are expected to vacate their rooms, including belongings, upon withdrawal from the College and follow all housing deadlines for departure.